Vitols999/QMS-WIKI/DevelopingDocumentation.md

             make nav

-        from the top level directory of your Wiki repository.
+        from the top-level directory of your Wiki repository.

         This will update or add the top and bottom navigation bars of each `*.md` file affected.